-Slide 1--Before I begin, I'd like to first thank the organizers of this wonderful conference, Sabrina, Andria, Stefano, and Justine, as well as all the others associated with this program.
+Slide 1--Before I begin, I'd like to first thank the organizers of this wonderful conference, the far more esteemed fellow panellists here, and Jonathan for organizing this panel.
+I have presented a form of this paper before, but I have done some new work on this project and I'm grateful for the opportunity to both share the original outcomes as well as the potential new directions for future work with either the direct material presented here, or perhaps more likely, with the methods employed with an eye towards future work.
 I'd also like to preface my paper somewhat with some couching information from the start.
 This project doesn't solve anything or claim to upend traditional methods or studies, I am simply seeking if not new questions, new ways to formulate questions and to learn if new methods can be used to enhance scholarship, not uproot it.
 So, with that...

-Slide 2-- In this project I am seeking to understand how the use of data-driven visualizations of sixteenth and seventeenth-century title page imprint information can illuminate aspects of the recusant printer network in the era of high-recusancy (c.1558-1640).
-This is largely a project of remediation with the goal of investigating whether new insight into an established field can be gained by collating, analysing, and graphically displaying like information -in this case Recusant literature- that may be distinct from traditional forms of scholarship.
+Slide 2-- In this project I have been seeking to understand how the use of data-driven visualizations of sixteenth and seventeenth-century title page imprint information can illuminate aspects of the recusant printer network in the era of high-recusancy (c.1558-1640).
+This is largely a project of remediation with the goal of investigating whether new insight into an established field can be gained by collating, analysing, and graphically displaying like information-in this case Recusant literature- that may be distinct from traditional forms of scholarship.
 Slide 3-- I argue that by removing the impediments of shelf-bound and geographically separated volumes and by quantifying elements of their creation, the network and nature of recusant literature is made more immediate by illustrating trends and anomalies at the same level of access and visibility and thereby potentially opening new avenues of research.